Provincial leaders in Afghanistan’s northeast rally behind national peace efforts

-“In the interest of national stability and lasting peace, Afghans and all parties to the conflict must come together and talk,” said a district governor from Takhar, Khal Mohammad Kheradmand Worsaj, one of the participants at the event.
+“In the interest of national stability and lasting peace, Afghans and all parties to the conflict must come together and talk,” said Worsaj district governor, Khal Mohammad Kheradmand, one of the participants at the event.

 Another participant, Nazifullah Nazif, director of the Kunduz Department of Border and Tribal Affairs, noted that Afghanistan has a history of successfully resolving conflicts through jirgas (community meetings) and shuras (consultative councils).

 “We are a country of jirgas,” said Nazif.
 “We have a brilliant history of resolving our problems through consultations and by talking among ourselves.”

 Participant Ziaulhaq, head of one of the district development assemblies in Kunduz, spoke of the successes of local shuras in mediating, managing and resolving local disputes.
 He said shuras could be leveraged easily to enrich ongoing peace efforts.